SX-Aurora/aveo/doc/Restriction.md

 VEO does not support quadruple precision real number and variable length character strings as return values of Fortran functions.

+VEO does not support accelerated I/O. If you set the environment variable VE_ACC_IO=1 and use VEO, accelerated I/O remains unavailable.

 When veo_proc_create() is invoked, multiple threads for a OpenMP program are created on VE side in the default context.
 If you do not use OpenMP, set the environment variable VE_OMP_NUM_THREADS=1.

 If using more VE contexts inside one proc, restrict the contexts to use only one OpenMP thread.
 Multiple contexts with multiple OpenMP threads do not work.